Semmu/sdl_universe/README.md

 * The way to display an SDL_Surface with SDL2 is a bit complicated.
 You need an SDL_Window, an SDL_Renderer for that window, an SDL_Texture to render, and finally an SDL_Surface to create the texture from.
 	It seems that the process of this takes up 9ms on my machine, no matter if I draw 1 single line on a surface or a hundred.
 I should find a faster way to display a single SDL_Surface in the window.
 	* Probably SDL_UpdateTexture() is what slows down the process, from 3ms to 10ms latency.
-	* SDL1 port added, it is faster, see below
+	* SDL1 port added for compatibility and performance, see more below
 * When something is too close to the projection plane or is behind it, the program will freeze or stutter.
 * Only the triangles facing the eye should be rendered.
 Don't forget to implement this.
 * The current implementation is **not** idiot-proof, use everything as intended.
 Variable and function names are pretty straightforward, but if something does not work, feel free to ask.